 Capacity in a plate roll has been well engineered into the design of the steel plate rolling machine and careful considerations must be taken most importantly with material yield strength and thickness.

 Rolled plates are most commonly used as cylinders, conical shapes; column wraps (stiffeners), bridge supports, or industrial duct systems.

 The metal plate can come in various shapes, sizes, and types.
 A metal plate is essentially a much larger section of a flat bar and can be cut to virtually any width, length, and/or thickness.
-The plate rolling machine can bend all types of plates including Aluminum, stainless, and carbon steel.
+The plate rolling machine/sheet metal rolling machine can bend all types of plates including Aluminum, stainless, and carbon steel.

 Plates/sheet metal can be made from several different processes and materials.
 The most common plate is the “universal mill plate” which is designated as A36 material with a yield point (PSI) of 36,000 minimum.

 The plate rolling capacity of the plate bending machine is determined by several factors.
 In order to determine the plate rolling capacity of bending rolls must first determine the hardest yielding material you will be rolling, the thickness and width of that material, and the smallest diameter to which you will be rolling it to.

 The thickness that can roll is tied directly to the width of the plate is bending.
 For example, the largest plate rolling machine can bend up to 10-foot-wide material x 2½” thick A36 grade material.
 As the plate becomes smaller in width, it can bend thicker material.
 But to successfully bend on a plate rolling machine the width of the plate needs to be under the maximum capacity of the plate rolling machine.